axibase/atsd/rule-engine/functions-web-query.md

 The form-based webhook defines parameters that can be modified in the rule editor.

-The values for such parameters are retrieved from the input map `p`.
-Unknown parameters in map `p` are ignored.
+The values for such parameters are retrieved from the input map `params`.
+Unknown parameters in map `params` are ignored.

 ![query config form](./images/query-config-form.png)